 Easy Mix Veg curry | Mixed Vegetable Restaurant style at home

-Mix Veg curry, is one of the most ordered North Indian items in restaurants.
-So, what makes this dish special?
-It is a combination of vegetables cooked in a spicy, creamy, and delicious gravy.
+Mix Veg Curry is a popular vegetarian dish that is commonly served in Indian restaurants and dhabas.
+It is a hearty and comforting dish that is made by combining a mix of vegetables with a thick, creamy, and flavorful gravy.
 This makes perfect a side dish for any Indian bread or rice variety.

 Mix veg or Mixed veg curry, is a common item in almost all Indian restaurants.
+Mix Veg curry is one of the famous North Indian delicacies.
 It is made by cooking vegetables together in onion-tomato gravy and selected spices that make the dish flavorful and delicious.

-Usually, at a restaurant, the vegetables used are; Carrot, French Beans, Cauliflower, and Green Peas.
+As the name says mixed veg is a combination of vegetables.
+Usually, at any restaurant, the vegetables used are; Carrots, Potatoes, French Beans, Cauliflower, and Green Peas.

 About this Mixed Vegetable recipe

 We all know that restaurant-style uses more oil butter and cream to make it look appealing and thicken the gravy.
-Few restaurants also add color to brighten the color.
+A few restaurants also add color to brighten the color.

 At a restaurant, Mix veg curry is served within 5-10 mins.
 The reason is, the parboiled or fried vegetables are tossed in gravies that are made in advance.